Brighthouse Financial is a new company in the long term care insurance arena. Heck, Brighthouse Financial is a new company in every arena.

 So, let's take a look at how the Brighthouse policy compares with alternative hybrid LTC policies in the marketplace.

-Brighthouse is a 100% cash indemnity policy, so let's compare for you the SmartCare policy to alternative market leading LTC policies, Securian SecureCare and Nationwide CareMatters II, Pacific Life PremierCare and Lincoln Moneyguard.
+Brighthouse is a 100% cash indemnity policy, so let's compare for you the SmartCare policy to alternative market leading cash indemnity hybrid LTC policies, Securian SecureCare and Nationwide CareMatters II, Pacific Life PremierCare and Lincoln Moneyguard.

 To begin, let's only consider fixed guaranteed policy benefits. remember, Brightouse has a non-guaranteed policy option called Indexed LTC.